 While there are many methods to eliminate unwanted hair, very few can eliminate hair regrowth while leaving the surrounding skin undamaged.
-Lasers and light sources use the principle of selective photothermolysis to eliminate hair and its potential regrowth without damaging the surrounding skin.
-During a laser hair removal treatment, light passes through the skin and is absorbed by the melanin in the hair shaft.
-This absorption raises the temperature of the hair follicle and thermally destroys the cells responsible for regrowth.
-The attributes of the light (wavelength, pulse duration and power) are chosen to ensure damage to these cells and not to the rest of the skin.
+Lasers and other light modalities use the principle of selective photothermolysis to eliminate hair and its potential regrowth without damaging the surrounding skin.
+During a laser hair removal treatment, light passes through the skin and is absorbed by melanin in the hair shaft.
+This raises the temperature of the hair follicle and thermally destroys the cells responsible for regrowth.
+Optimal settings (wavelength, pulse duration and power) are chosen to ensure damage to these cells and not to the rest of the skin.